-After his formative years Ogden, Utah, Robert W. Parry attended Weber College but earned his B.S. from Utah State University, his M.S. from Cornell University, and his Ph.D. from the University of Illinois.
+After his formative years Ogden, Utah, Robert W. Parry attended Weber College but earned his BS from Utah State University, his MS from Cornell University, and his PhD from the University of Illinois.
 Parry's career includes performing research for the United States Department of Agriculture Forest Service, and positions at E. I. du Pont de Nemours and Company, the Munitions Development Laboratory at the University of Illinois, the University of Michigan, and the University of Utah.
-Later, Parry became involved with the Gordon Research Conferences [GRC], serving as conference chairman, an executive committee member, and chairman of the board of directors.
+Later, Parry became involved with the Gordon Research Conferences, serving as conference chairman, an executive committee member, and chairman of the board of directors.

 Linus Pauling traces his interest in science since his formative years, from gathering laboratory equipment and conducting chemistry experiments in his home, working in his high school's chemistry laboratory, to supporting himself during his undergraduate years by tending to the chemistry department stockroom at Oregon State Agricultural College.
 As a graduate student at Caltech, Pauling was awarded a Guggenheim Fellowship to study in Zürich, where he later developed the theory of the three-electron bond.

 Samuel L. Pfaff was born and raised in Rochester, Minnesota, where a high school biology teacher suggested he volunteer in a Mayo Clinic laboratory.
-In Peter Dyck's neurology lab there, Pfaff contributed to research on Wallerian degeneration and presented at local, state, and National Science Fairs.
-At Carleton College, a class with Dr. Ross Shoger's proved quite influential.
-He attended University of California, Berkley for graduate school, to study with Peter Duesberg whose lab focused on how oncogenes functions.
+In Peter Dyck's neurology lab there, Pfaff contributed to research on Wallerian degeneration and presented at local, state, and national science fairs.
+At Carleton College, a class with Dr. Ross Shoger proved quite influential.
+He attended University of California, Berkley for graduate school, to study with Peter Duesberg whose lab focused on how oncogenes function.
 After a postdoc he joined the Salk Institute for Biological Studies, researching gene combinations for regulation of motor neurons in spinal cord development.
 Pfaff discusses balancing family life and career, funding, educating the public about science, the relationship of politics and science, and more.

 Beth Pilling grew up in Spring House, Pennsylvania.
 She had very little interaction in Ambler, and she remembers the White Mountains as being just part of the landscape; there was no concern about asbestos then.
 Pilling became administrator of the Montgomery County Open Space Program and as a representative she attended all the meetings of Citizens for a Better Ambler and then the community advisory group.
 She believes that the rejection of the high-rise project reflected concern more with loss of green space and the view than with fear of asbestos.
 Yet another faction, she says, pushes whatever outcome it desires.
 Because the future use group could not agree on anything it was disbanded, and Pilling is pessimistic about the future of the site.
 She says the EPA should have determined to what use the citizens wanted the site put and remediated to that purpose; or the CAG should have determined what possible uses there could be, and the costs of each use, and chosen one.